Second Battle of Heligoland Bight: British minelaying

-The British used sea mining defensively to protect sea lanes and trade routes and offensively to impede the transit of German submarines and surface ships in the North Sea, the danger of which was illustrated on 17 October 1917 by the sortie of the German Brummer-class cruisers and (the action off Lerwick) against the Scandinavian Convoy.
+The British used sea mining defensively to protect sea lanes and trade routes and offensively to impede the transit of German submarines and surface ships in the North Sea, the danger of which was illustrated on 17 October 1917 by the sortie of the German s and (the action off Lerwick) against the Scandinavian Convoy.
 (During 1917, six U-boats were sunk by British mines and in two years, the German minesweeping counter-effort suffered the loss about 28 destroyers and 70 minesweepers and other ships.)

 The Germans had been forced into minesweeping up to 150 nmi into the Heligoland Bight and in the southern Baltic Sea, covered by light cruisers and destroyers, with occasional distant support by battleships.
 After the action off Lerwick, several proposals for attacks on the German minesweepers and escorts were canvassed at the Admiralty.
 On 31 October, the British sent a large force of cruisers and destroyers into the Kattegat, which sank Kronprinz Wilhelm, an armed merchant ship and nine trawlers.